c-scale-community/workflow-coastal-hydrowaq/notebooks/README.md

 If you are running the above locally, copy and paste the URL starting with `http://127.0.0.1:8888/lab?token=...` to your browser.

-If you are running the above on a virtual machine in the cloud it is a bit more envolved...
+If you are running the above on a virtual machine in the cloud it is a bit more involved...

 ## getting the above to run on an openstack virtual machine in the cloud